-NOTE: If you provide power to the Run/Stop input from the same source as the controller, the loss of power to this input will be detected immediately, and the controller will behave as if a STOP command was received.
-Therefore, if you provide power to the controller and the Run/Stop input from the same source, your controller will normally reboot into the STOPPED state after a power interruption when Starting Mode is set to Start as previous state.
+NOTE: If you provide power to the Run/Stop input from the same source as the controller, the loss of power to this input is detected immediately, and the controller behaves as if a STOP command was received.
+Therefore, if you provide power to the controller and the Run/Stop input from the same source, your controller reboots normally into the STOPPED state after a power interruption when Starting Mode is set to Start as previous state.

-NOTE: If you make an online change to your application program while your controller is in the RUNNING or STOPPED state but do not manually update your Boot application, the controller will detect a difference in context at the next reboot, the remanent variables will be reset as per a Reset cold command, and the controller will enter the STOPPED state.
+NOTE: If you make an online change to your application program while your controller is in the RUNNING or STOPPED state but do not manually update your Boot application, the controller detects a difference in context at the next reboot, the remanent variables are reset as per a Reset cold command, and the controller enters the STOPPED state.